 - B. Please include your phone contact information in your initial email.
-Emails sent between the hours of 8 a.m. and 8 p.m. will normally receive a response within four hours.
-Emails sent outside those hours will normally receive a response by noon. - C. The DRCC can provide advice and assistance in preparing funding requests and organizing disaster relief efforts. - D. When the DRCC will be unavailable for extended periods, s/he will designate a qualified alternate to fulfill their duties and monitor the District Disaster Relief email.
+Emails sent between the hours of 8am and 8pm will normally receive a response within four hours.
+Emails sent outside those hours will normally receive a response by noon. - C. On behalf of the District Governor, the DRCC can provide advice and assistance in preparing funding requests and organizing disaster relief efforts.
+The District Governor must approve any emergency, disaster preparedness, or community recovery grant requests submitted from District 4-A3. - D. When the DRCC will be unavailable for extended periods, s/he will designate a qualified alternate to fulfill their duties and monitor the District Disaster Relief email.